ameseee/web-scraper-workshop/day_1/hedgehog_web_scraper.md

 ### Front End
 - Go to [this link](https://github.com/ameseee/hedgehog-fe)
 - Click "Fork" in the top right corner.
 This will create a copy of the project, but in your GitHub account.
+- Click the "Settings" button.
+Scroll down until you see "GitHub Pages".
+In the dropdown menu that currently says "None", select "Master Branch".
+Then, click "Save".
 - In your project, click the green "Clone or Download" button.
 Then, click the clipboard icon.
 - Now, go into your command prompt.
 Type `git clone `  and "control v".
 You should see something like: `git clone https://github.com/<your username>/hedgehog-fe.git`.
 Press enter.
 - Type `cd hedgehog-fe`
 - Type `start index.html`
 - Your browser will open to a page that looks something like this:
 ![inline](../assets/start_view_screenshot.png)
-- Back in your GitHub Repo, click the "Settings" button.
-Scroll down until you see "GitHub Pages".
-In the dropdown menu that currently says "None", select "Master Branch".
-Then, click "Save".
 - You should now see a green section above that dropdown that says something like, "✅ Your site is published at https://ameseee.github.io/hedgehog-fe/".
 Open that link in another tab.
 It takes a while to load, but it can work on that while we work on other things.
 We will come back to it later today.
 - Keep your command prompt open at all times!